Today (July 8, 2015): Review of Ladera (St Lucia).

-- I would advise to stay here 2 or 3 nights to enjoy the wonderfull food, views and rain forrest setting, and then to move on to a beachfront resort (e.g. Sugar Beach, a Viceroy Hotel, or Jade Mountain).
+- I would advise to stay here 2 or 3 nights to enjoy the wonderful food, views and rain forest setting, and then to move on to a beachfront resort (e.g. Sugar Beach, a Viceroy Hotel, or Jade Mountain).

 COMPARISON OF ST LUCIA WITH OTHER CARIBBEAN ISLANDS

 The big difference between St Lucia and its Caribbean sister islands is the topography.
 St. Lucia is an outdoor’s paradise, with lots of flora, fauna, high mountains, jungle, a volcano, plantations and waterfalls.
 It is somewhat reminiscent of the spectacular Hawaiian scenery.
 However, St Lucia’s beaches are not the best in the Caribbean as they are mostly composed of dark coarse brown sand, and pale in comparison to the sugar white beaches and turquoise waters of Anguilla, the Virgin Islands, the ABC Islands, the Bahamas, and Turks& Caicos.

 COMPARISON WITH OTHER LUXURY RESORTS IN ST LUCIA